 What Type Of Bra Should You Wear During Lactation Period?

-Nursing bras are always preferred during the lactation period, but not all mothers may prefer it.
+Nursing bras are always preferred during lactation as they provide many breastfeeding benefits, but not all mothers may prefer them.
 The following are a few points you could keep in mind while choosing bras during lactation.

 - Avoid bras with tight straps, cups, or closures as it might clog the ducts and cause irritation or infection.
 On removal, if your bra leaves impressions of the seam or design on your breast, then probably it is tight and needs to be changed.